mdillemuth/meet-app/README.md

 #### User Story:

-- As a _user_ I should be able to _“show an event's details”_ so that _I can see the details of a particular event_
+- As a _user_, I would like to be able to _show/hide event details_ so that I can _see more/less information about an event_

 #### Scenario 1: An event element is collapsed by default